Investment

 Did you know that renting your investment property to tenants with pets can increase your occupancy rates and rental income?

-According to the American Pet Products Association, 66% of U.S. households own a pet.
-This large number of pet owners needs a place to live, and they make up a substantial percentage of the rental market.
+Putting that challenge aside, the American Pet Products Association states that 66% of US households own a pet.
+Many pet owners need a place to live, and they make up a substantial percentage of the rental market.

-This article has tips to pet-proof your rentals to ensure they remain in great condition, no matter who lives in them.
+Wherever your rentals are located, our tips will help you pet-proof them to ensure they remain in excellent condition, no matter who lives in them.

 Practical Pet-Proofing Strategies

-Implementing pet-proofing strategies is a smart way to mitigate wear and tear and to ensure that you can safeguard your investment while maintaining tenant satisfaction.
+Implementing pet-proofing strategies is a smart way to mitigate wear and tear and ensure you can safeguard your investment while maintaining tenant satisfaction.

 Invest In Durable Flooring Options

 Investing in durable flooring is a crucial step in pet-proofing your rental property.
 Pets, particularly dogs and cats, can cause significant wear and tear on floors, especially if they are wood or carpet.
-Scratches, scuff marks, rips, and tears all show up quickly when pets are running around.
+Scratches, scuff marks, rips, and tears show up quickly when pets run around.

-To avoid these issues, you can consider installing materials such as Luxury Vinyl Plank (LVP), which is scratch-resistant, waterproof, and relatively easy to replace in sections if damaged.
-You can lay this type of flooring over Alternatively, you can opt for tile that is durable and easy to clean or stained concrete that is highly durable and resistant to scratches.
+To avoid these issues, you can consider installing materials such as Luxury Vinyl Planks (LVP), which are scratch-resistant, waterproof, and relatively easy to replace in damaged sections.
+You can lay this type of flooring over it.
+Alternatively, you can opt for tile that is durable and easy to clean or stained concrete that is highly durable and resistant to scratches.

 Use Adequate Wall Protection